dmonaghan24/tf-cv/README.md

 - **variables.tf:** Defines the input variables used in the Terraform configuration.
 - **terraform.tfvars:** Contains the values for the input variables.

-I have also broken down each code block and script files as follows:
+I have also broken down each code block into modules by service and script files as follows:

 - **acm.tf**
 - **cloudfornt.tf**